 For travelers with an overnight layover, it's possible to sleep through the night without leaving the airport at the Miami International Airport Hotel, which is located in Concourse E.

 In the Miami Airport, there are a couple premium lounges where it's possible to buy a day pass.
 Passes are available at the Avianca VIP Lounge in Concourse J and Club America in Concourse F.

 There is also a military lounge available for active and retired military personnel, located in Concourse E.

 Wi-Fi and Charging Stations

 Miami International Airport offers complimentary Wi-Fi throughout the indoor areas of the airport.
-Charging stations are also located throughout all the concourses and gates, so you can keep all your devices charged.
+Charging stations are also located throughout all the concourses and gates.

 Miami International Airport Tips and Tidbits

 - For individuals with cognitive or developmental disabilities, like autism, for example, the Miami airport offers an Airport Instruction and Readiness program that allows passengers with a disability an opportunity to practice the whole travel experience in a controlled environment.

 - There is a children's play area located in Concourse E near Gate 5 and is also accessible from Concourse D.